Michael-Dyq/NLP-demo-template/a_simple_single_service/backend/README.md

 Please modify the outputToJSON function based on the behavior of your model.
 Your functions should contain more functionalities, including data validation, data pre-processing and/or other features.

 ## Step 3: Change the Ports and Urls for the Post Request and Backend Service Script
-In this demo, we use the dickens:8099 port.
+In this demo, we use the localhost:8081 port.
 You should choose another available port and modify it.
-Moreover, the corresponding url for the backend service should be updated as well.
-We use **http://dickens.seas.upenn.edu:8099/anns** in our case.
+Moreover, the corresponding url for the backend service files should be updated as well.